 - Allow cinnamon rolls to cool in the pan completely.

-- While the rolls are cooling, prepare the frosting by combining the softened cream cheese and butter in a medium bowl with an electric mixer.
+- While the rolls are cooling, prepare the frosting by combining 1/2 cup softened cream cheese and 1/4 cup softened unsalted butter in a medium bowl with an electric mixer.

-- Add vanilla and powdered erythritol, and continue to mix until well combined.
+- Add 1/2 teaspoon vanilla extract and 1/2 cup powdered erythritol, and continue to mix until well combined.